arcus-azure/arcus.scripting/README.md

 # Customers
 Are you an Arcus user?
 Let us know and [get listed](https://bit.ly/become-a-listed-arcus-user)!

+# Contributing
+We encourage you to contribute to Arcus Scripting!
+Please check out our [contributing guide](CONTRIBUTING.md) for guidelines about how to proceed.
+Join us!

 # License Information
 This is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the web application.
 But you always need to state that Codit is the original author of this web application.